Frequently Asked Questions

 They bed down and are mostly quiet at night.
 If deer or something comes into camp they will run around, stomp, and sometimes make a blatting noise.

 Can they be out in the rain?

-No. Not only do goats hate to be wet, they get pneumonia easily if they get wet; therefore, we send a tarp for them on each trip.
+No. Not only do goats hate to be wet, but they also get pneumonia easily if they get wet; therefore, we send a tarp for them on each trip.
 If your trip has intermittent rain while hiking, stop when it rains under a tree with good cover or set up the tarp for them until it stops raining.
 If it rains at night, make sure they are able to get under the tarp or a good tree.

 How do you get pack goats to the trailhead?

 Goats are easier to transport than larger pack animals.
-We offer a small, light, custom utility trailer with a covered top, canopy, and rubber bottomed floor to travel comfortably in without slipping around, as well as a larger horse trailer that is available to rent for transport.
+We offer a small, light, custom utility trailer with a covered top, canopy, and rubber-bottomed floor to travel comfortably in without slipping around, as well as a larger horse trailer that is available to rent for transport.

 Do they like dogs?

 No, but they usually tolerate them.
 They see dogs as a predator and do not like to be chased (by humans or dogs).
 If a dog gets too close, they will try to butt their head into the dog or run panicked, possibly injuring themselves, the dog or you.
-Use good judgement to ensure the safety of both dogs and goats.
+Use good judgment to ensure the safety of both dogs and goats.

 Why Pack Goats?